 • Enough Games!
 Clear any assets dX or lower in this zone

-• Qi Strike: Extend your range by 1 and gain a dX qi asset for this attack
+• Qi Strike: Attack up to 1 zone out of your range and gain a dX qi asset for this attack

 • Deep Breathing: Ignore stress or a condition with die dX or lower until your next turn